masterharsh/BatteryDashboard/README.md

 This is a webApp that shows the battery consumption details based on the JSON response from the server.

-Steps to run the webapp:
+## Steps to run the webapp:
 1- Clone the repositiory.

 2- In a new terminal traverse to "server" folder and run "npm run json:server".

 3- Open another new terminal, and traverse to "dasboard" folder.

-Run the command
-  i) ng serve --open to run the webapp in browser at port 4200. ii) npm run test to run the unit tests.
+  i) Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+  ii) Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.

 Scope and improvements